robertnurnberg/litrack/Readme.md

 ## TL;DR

-* Choosing a random position from the first 20/40/60 plies of a random Elo 2200+ game on Lichess (at blitz, rapid or classical TC), gives a 97%/61%/44% chance that it is already known to cdb.
+* Choosing a random position from the first 20/40/60 plies of a random Elo 2200+ game on Lichess (at blitz, rapid or classical TC, and excluding the starting position), gives a 97%/61%/44% chance that it is already known to cdb.
 * An Elo2200+ game on Lichess at classical TC will exit from cdb on average at about ply 24.